Chiari Malformation Type I in Children

 no symptoms, but a syrinx.

-Your child's healthcare provider may suggest
+Your child's provider may suggest keeping a close

-based on the MRI results or if symptoms get worse.
+MRI results or if symptoms get worse.

 -

-With signs
+With signs of

-of sleep apnea.
+sleep apnea.

 Your child may need a sleep study.
-In this test, your child
+In this test, your child will

-will be watched during sleep to look for problems.
+be watched during sleep to look for problems.
 A sleep study can also help the

-healthcare provider decide on additional treatment.
+provider decide on additional treatment.

 Complications

-develop complications.
 These include:

-- Long-term pain
+- Long-term pain.

-- Development of syrinx
+- Development of syrinx.

-- Permanent damage to muscles or nerves
+- Permanent damage to muscles or nerves.

-- Paralysis
+- Paralysis.

 Carefully watching for changes in your child’s health can help prevent complications.